mmannes/Alter-AlternaTIFF/README.md

 The aim of this repository is to clone the behaviour of the Firefox's PDF viewer.
 Today it has the minimum functionalities that I need, like pagination, zoom and a download button.

+The name is a tribute to the former [AlternaTIFF](https://www.alternatiff.com/) image viewer for Internet Explorer, which served me well during the IE era.

 ## Example

 Simply clone this repository inside your project and display TIFF like in the example bellow: